jwhitver/carsdotcom.github.io/_posts/2014-12-01-MutationTesting.markdown

 ---
 layout: post
-title:  "Mutation Testing – 100% code coverage isn’t good enough"
+title:  "Mutation Testing - 100% code coverage isn't good enough"
 date:   2014-12-01   11:32:42

 ---
 *by Jacob Whitver, Lead Developer, Shared Services*

 Unit testing has many benefits to your day to day coding.
-Unit tests document assumptions that were made when the code was written, they help you make sure that your edits haven't broken the code, and if using TDD – unit tests help write cleaner code.
+Unit tests document assumptions that were made when the code was written, they help you make sure that your edits haven't broken the code, and if using TDD - unit tests help write cleaner code.

 Code coverage is a metric commonly used to gauge unit test quality.
 Code coverage is reported in Sonar as a key metric of code quality.
-While code coverage is a good metric – it might fall short in reporting actual unit test effectiveness when dealing with complex methods.
+While code coverage is a good metric - it might fall short in reporting actual unit test effectiveness when dealing with complex methods.

 In this blog post I will present Mutation Testing as a way to increase your unit test effectiveness and show you how to install and run PIT against your unit tests.
 This allows for your unit tests to have a higher probability of catching issues introduced during your day to day development or refactoring.
 This also helps you to write better unit tests which produce better quality code.